 Fairbanks to Denali on Parks Highway is 122 miles

-Anchorage to Denali is 237 miles
+Anchorage to Denali national park is 237 miles

 Where can I find current conditions for Denali National Park?